Gigaspaces/xap-docs/site/content/xap/12.2/dev-java/sql-client.markdown

 ---

-The In-Grid SQL Query driver can be used with existing visualization tools to gain insight into the date grid by using the specific tool provided features like drag and drop.
+The In-Grid SQL Query driver can be used with existing visualization tools to gain insight into the data grid by using the specific tool provided features like drag and drop.

 Examples: